1. Home

 While the NAPLEX is a minimum competency examination, the NAPLEX is widely considered challenging for several reasons.
 It is a comprehensive exam, and candidates must demonstrate a deep understanding of pharmaceutical care concepts, clinical decision-making skills, and regulatory content.

 1. Comprehensive Content: The NAPLEX covers various pharmaceutical sciences topics, including pharmacotherapy, pharmaceutical calculations, and pharmacokinetics, which graduates have learned over many years.
-The breadth of content requires candidates to have a comprehensive understanding of a wide range of disease states and various aspects of pharmacy practice.
+The breadth of content requires candidates to comprehensively understand a wide range of disease states and various aspects of pharmacy practice.

 2. Clinical Decision Making: Most examinations assess a candidate’s ability to make clinical decisions in real-world complex patient case scenarios.
 This requires not only content knowledge but also the ability to translate this knowledge into practical situations quickly.